pippinbarr/cart253-2018/modules/introductions/introductions.md

 ## Course evaluation

 - The course will be evaluated as per the elements listed in the [Course Outline](https://www.github.com/pippinbarr/cart253-2018/wiki/Course-Outline#Evaluation)
-- 8 one-week assignments worth a total of 20%
+- 10 one-week assignments worth a total of 20%
-- 1 mid-term project worth a total of 15%
+- 3 projects
-- 1 final project worth a total of 45%
+  - Project 1 is worth 10%
+  - Project 2 is worth 20%
+  - Project 3 is worth 30%
 - A participation grade worth a total of 20%

+---

+## Course software

+- Atom (a free text-editor)
+- p5.js (a free JavaScript library)
+- Chrome (a free web browser)
+- GitHub Desktop (a free version control application)

 ---